Phylum: Magnoliophyta - Class: Magnoliopsida - Order: Sapindales - Family: Betulaceae

 The Romans probably brought Sweet Chestnut (also known as Spanish Chestnut) trees to Britain, and in the south of England and Wales, where the climate is warm enough for self-sown seeds to germinate, these stately trees have become naturalised in the wild; elsewhere they are planted in parks a nd large gardens for their ornamental value rather more than for the fruits, which are popular at Christmastime.

-The wood is still sometimes used for fencing, mainly on smallholdings, and coppiced chestnut shoots are a traditional source of poles for hop growing.
+The wood from Chestnut trees is still sometimes used for fencing, mainly on smallholdings, and coppiced Chestnut shoots are a traditional source of poles for hop growing.

 In wintertime it is not at all easy to distinguish a young Sweet Chestnut from many of the other saplings and young trees in mixed woodland (even though the fallen leaves are slow to decay and are quite distinctive... but which tree did they fall from?), because the bark has no obvious discriminating features until the tree is at least twenty years old, when the first surface fissures begin to appear.

 There is no such problem with mature Sweet Chestnut trees, however; the bark is extremely fibrous and splits in a spiral pattern around the trunk of the tree.

 Ancient Sweet Chestnut trees have huge trunks with deep fissures.
 Their branches spread widely and sometimes descend almost to ground level, providing wonderful shelter for animals and for people during heavy rainstorms.

 Long (male) catkins appear in early summer, and later the fruits develop from the female flowers.

 The nuts, which are protected inside spiny bracts, ripen in late autumn and are at their best in December.
 (Roast chestnuts are traditionally associated with log fires and turkey stuffing at Christmastime.)